trunk-rs/trunk/examples/wasm_threads/README.md

 Note that this requires the [toolchain file](./rust-toolchain.toml) and the [cargo config](.cargo/config.toml).

 The `_headers` file and its copy in `index.html` is simply an example of how to set the headers using Cloudflare Pages.

+If you get errors such as

+> [Firefox] The WebAssembly.Memory object cannot be serialized.
+The Cross-Origin-Opener-Policy and Cross-Origin-Embedder-Policy HTTP headers can be used to enable this.
+> [Chrome] SharedArrayBuffer transfer requires self.crossOriginIsolated.

+Then the headers did not set correctly.
+You can check the response headers on the `/` file in the network tab of the browser developer tools.